 Our responsibilities for the audit of the financial statements

 Our responsibility is to plan and perform an audit engagement in a manner that allows us to obtain sufficient and appropriate audit evidence to provide a basis for our opinion.
-Our audit opinion aims to provide reasonable assurance about whether the financial statements are free from material misstatement.
-Reasonable assurance is a high but not absolute level of assurance, which makes it possible that we may not detect all misstatements.
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error and to issue an auditor’s report that includes our opinion.
+Reasonable assurance is a high but not absolute level of assurance, which makes it possible that we may not detect all material misstatements.
 Misstatements may arise due to fraud or error.
 They are considered to be material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.

 Materiality affects the nature, timing and extent of our audit procedures and the evaluation of the effect of identified misstatements on our opinion.